 Review: THULE Guidepost 75L The heavier the more comfortable it becomes, and the three traits of robustness, comfortable, stylish, and a satisfying companion

-It's like an art museum.
-The first thing that comes to mind about the THULE brand is the THULE booth I saw at the outdoor gear exhibition "Outdoor Retailer" held in North America in the summer of 2015, when I had little knowledge or experience.
-A row of rugged mountain tools suddenly appears, colorful backpacks all over the wall.
-The space is so sophisticated that I hesitate to enter it a little, I still have my eyes burning into my mind.
+It's like a museum.
+The first thing that comes to mind when I think of the THULE brand is the THULE booth I saw at the outdoor gear exhibition "Outdoor Retailer" held in North America in the summer of 2015, when I still had little knowledge or experience of the brand.
+A wall full of colorful backpacks suddenly appeared amongst the rugged mountain gear.
+The sophisticated space was so sophisticated that I hesitated to enter, and it's still burned into my memory

 table of contents